iq-developer/comparator-next/README.md

 ## Features

 All features, described in Example Widget Spec
-Also tested on mobile devices
+Also tested on mobile devices with touch screen

 Additionally:

 - there is a butons to start/finish lines (on my UX test we need some visual hint, not just bottom and top of the stack)
-- there is additional area displayed to remove block
+- there is additional area displayed on the top of screen to remove block

 ## Further features

 - Unit tests
 - Responsive design
 - Sounds
-- More animations
+- More animations (block diasppearance and others)
-- Dark theme
+- Dark theme (or more robust futuristic neon theme)
+- May be try drag-n-drop library to have a better UX on touch screens

 ### Notes